Gulaga National Park: History

-Description
+Geography

+The mountain is currently 1000 m high, surrounded by lakes, mining tracks, rainforest and the countryside.
 The park is 46.73 km2 in area.
 It forms part of the Ulladulla to Merimbula Important Bird Area, identified as such by BirdLife International because of its importance for swift parrots.

 Wallaga Lake, the largest lake in southern NSW, lies within the park.